 To develop the people skills necessary for long-term resilience, L&D will play a critical role in business continuity planning and execution.
 Learning leaders must be prepared to guide the organization to adapt and persevere by implementing the right technology and fueling it with targeted, strategic training content – ultimately to create an unprecedentedly adaptive workforce.

-Join SAP Litmos for this webinar on the new realities of business continuity, which offers insights on:
+Join Litmos for this webinar on the new realities of business continuity, which offers insights on:

 - Developing employee skills through crisis

 - Answering your questions on content for continuity

 Organizations are only as strong as the adaptivity of their people and technology ecosystems.
 To stay competitive, organizations need adaptable people engaged with flexible, agile systems in order to maintain business continuity, not to mention to deliver experiences to the market in new or updated ways.
 Companies that can’t do this quickly now know the hard way that they won’t make it for long.
 McKinsey reports that “More than 50 billion-dollar companies have filed for bankruptcy in 2020 in the United States alone.”

 As stated on Chief Executive, “In the coming years, survival and success will rely on people and machines that together achieve excellence in creativity, agility and collaboration.
 Data will be pervasive, and real-time performance measurement and adjustments will be expected.
 With this mix of human capacity and advanced technology, organizations should adopt proven approaches to become ‘ambidextrous’ – balancing efficiency with creativity by matching the right approaches to different jobs.”

 This idea is particularly valuable to those in Learning and Development (L&D).
 Now more than ever, L&D functions must pull together the power of technology and the power of people to sustain the organization, especially in times of change or crisis, and to attain new levels of agility.
 Training connects these two powers.